 Creative spring STEM activities for kids are a great way to get outside this season!
-Today, we're going to reveal four of our most favorite outdoor activities.
+Today, I'm going to reveal five of my favorite outdoor activities.

-As you know, science, technology, engineering, and math (STEM) skills are now considered essential everywhere.
+As you know, science, technology, engineering, and math (STEM) skills are now considered essential.
 Big STEM innovations have the potential to impact critical areas of life, such as solar, wind, and water energy; the regeneration of disappearing coral reefs and ecosystem renewals; smart cities, and more.

 With spring around the corner, it's time for children to get outside, and enjoy the fresh air, with STEM-related learning activities!